dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 #### Install using winget

-Install the latest windows Dapr cli to `$Env:SystemDrive\dapr` and add this directory to the User PATH environment variable:
+Install the latest Windows Dapr CLI to `$Env:SystemDrive\dapr` and add this directory to the user PATH environment variable:

 ```powershell
 winget install Dapr.CLI